 4.)
 Age-Appropriate Sleep Schedule

 During this time, bedtime is being moved up earlier to allow the transition from two naps to one.
 It can be difficult if your child is becoming overtired during this period, as they will have a difficult time falling asleep and staying asleep due to it.
 Ideally, once your child has transitioned to one nap, they should be awake for about five to six hours before the nap and then awake no more than five to six hours between nap and bedtime.
-It’s good to watch the clock but also your child’s tired signs, especially leading up to bedtime.
-Some children need a 6.30pm bedtime and others are quite happy to go down closer to 8pm.
+Of course, there are always exceptions to the rules and if your baby seems to handle bigger awake times, then it’s best to go on their individual tired signs and not so much the clock or set hours, especially leading up to bedtime.
+Some children need a 6.30pm bedtime and others are quite happy to go down closer to 8pm or 9pm.

 5.)
 If You Need Help, Ask For It